How to Write an Abandoned Cart Email? (6 Steps)

 - Include some product pictures.
 This way your customers will remember what they were purchasing, and why they wanted it.

 - Adding small motion designs could be a great way to make your emails stand out.

 4. Add CTAs

 A call to action (CTA) is a necessary component of any retargeting strategy.
-And you should include call to action buttons on your abandoned cart emails.
+And you should include call-to-action buttons on your abandoned cart emails.

 Your CTA’s should directly lead the customer towards the checkout page.
-Which helps them to easily continue where they left off seamlessly.
+Which helps them to continue where they left off seamlessly.
 If you are offering a discount, make sure you reflect that on the CTA, and if you can, apply the discount to the checkout page opened by the CTA button.

 5. Offer A Discount

 The best way to make sure that your abandoned cart email closes the sale is to offer a discount to the recipient.
 It could be the final push a customer needs to make a purchase.